|Quick Facts: Optometrists

 Most optometrists work in offices or in optical goods stores.
 Optometrists usually work full time, but part-time work is common.
 Schedules may vary to include evenings and weekends.

 Optometrists typically need a Doctor of Optometry (O.D.) degree, which take 4 years of graduate-level study to complete.
 Every state requires optometrists to be licensed.

 The median annual wage for optometrists was $125,590 in May 2022.

-Employment of optometrists is projected to grow 24 percent from 2012 to 2022, much faster than the average for all occupations.
-Because vision problems tend to occur more frequently later in life, an aging population will require more optometrists.
+Employment of optometrists is projected to grow 9 percent from 2022 to 2032, much faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of optometrists with similar occupations.

 Learn more about optometrists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.